New Migrant Caravan Leaves Honduras In Pursuit Of American Dream - UrduPoint

 - 'Broken heart' - "We are leaving with a broken heart, because in my case, I leave my family, my husband and my three children behind," 36-year-old Jessenia Ramirez told AFP.

-"We are going in search of a better future, a job so we can send a few cents" back home.
-We are trusting in God to open our path, Biden is supposed to give work opportunities to those who are there (on American soil).

-" The travelers are hopeful that Biden, who takes over the US presidency on January 20, will be more flexible than his predecessor Trump.
+"We are going in search of a better future, a job so we can send a few cents back home.
+We are trusting in God to open our path, Biden is supposed to give work opportunities to those who are there (on American soil)."
+The travelers are hopeful that Biden, who takes over the US presidency on Wednesday, will be more flexible than his predecessor Donald Trump.

 Biden has promised "a fair and humane immigration system" and pledged aid to tackle the root causes of poverty and violence that drive Central Americans to the United States.

 But Mark Morgan, acting Commissioner of the US Customs and Border Protection, warned the group last week not to "waste your time and money."
-The US commitment to the "rule of law and public health" is not affected by the change in administration, he said in a statement, and migrant caravans will not be allowed to make their way north in violation of national sovereignty and immigration laws.
+The US commitment to the "rule of law and public health" is not affected by the change in administration, he said in a statement.

-More than a dozen migrant caravans have set off from Honduras since October 2018.
+More than a dozen caravans, some with thousands of migrants, have set off from Honduras since October 2018.

-But all have run up against thousands of US border guards and soldiers under the administration of Donald Trump, who has characterized immigrants from Mexico as "rapists" who were "bringing drugs" and other criminal activity to the United States.
+But all have run up against thousands of US border guards and soldiers under Trump, who has characterized immigrants from Mexico as "rapists" who were "bringing drugs" and other criminal activity to the United States.

 - Hoping beyond hope - Guatemala, Mexico and Honduras have an agreement with the United States to stop north-bound migratory flows from the south of the continent.

-Guatemala on Thursday declared seven departments in a state of "alert," giving security forces the authority to "forcibly dissolve" any type of public groupings.
+Guatemala declared seven departments in a state of "alert," giving security forces the authority to "forcibly dissolve" any type of public groupings.

+On Friday, officials said they had already returned about 100 Hondurans who began the trip from San Pedro Sula on Thursday and entered Guatemala illegally, without Covid tests.
+Another 600-odd migrants who arrived at the border were prevented from entering, Guatemalan police reported.

+Hundreds of police and soldiers manned three border crossings to stop the caravan.
+Many wore gas masks and carried shields and truncheons.

 Mexican authorities said late Thursday that 500 immigration officers were being deployed to the Guatemalan border in anticipation of the caravan's arrival.